ruby-amqp/rubymarchhare.info/articles/exchanges.md

 AMQP 0.9.1 brokers must implement a direct exchange type and pre-declare two instances:

  * `amq.direct`
- * *""* exchange known as *default exchange* (unnamed, referred to as an empty string by many clients including Hot Bunnies)
+ * *""* exchange known as *default exchange* (unnamed, referred to as an empty string by many clients including March Hare)

 Applications can rely on those exchanges always being available to them.
 Each vhost has separate instances of those exchanges, they are *not shared across vhosts* for obvious reasons.